kwilhelmde/Capstone_SQL_Project_Data_job_Analysis/README.md

 | power bi | 4            | 97748.63       |
 | go       | 4            | 66554.25       |

+Here's a breakdown of the most optimal skills for Data Analysts in 2023:

+**SQL**: With the highest demand count of 24, SQL skills are widely sought after in the German job market.
+Despite a slightly lower average salary of €93,688.25, proficiency in SQL offers solid career prospects.

+**Python**: Python follows closely with 18 demand counts and a higher average salary of €104,242.92, indicating strong demand and rewarding opportunities for Python programmers in Germany.

+**Tableau**: Despite a lower demand count compared to SQL and Python, Tableau's average salary of €97,211.15 makes it a lucrative skill to possess, especially for data visualization roles.

+**Spark, Excel, and R**: These skills tie with 7 demand counts each.
+Spark stands out with the highest average salary of €138,260.71, followed by Excel and R. Proficiency in these technologies can lead to competitive salaries and job opportunities.

+**Looker, Pandas, Power BI, and Go**: While these skills have lower demand counts (ranging from 5 to 4), they still offer attractive average salaries, making them valuable additions to one's skill set for those seeking diverse career paths in Germany.

 ### What I Learned
 Throughout this journey, the SQL toolkit has been supercharged with formidable capabilities: